-Exposure to the catastrophe non-life and health risk as at 31 December 2019 is not particularly critical in terms of the basic capital requirements.
+Exposure to the catastrophe non-life and health risk as at 31 December 2020 is not particularly critical in terms of the basic capital requirements and has not changed significantly compared to the figures as at 31 December 2019.

-The main underwriting risk to which the Company is exposed is the premium risk and reserve risk.
+The main non-life underwriting risk to which the Company is exposed is the premium and reserve risk.